svar-widgets/react-table-demos/README.md

 # Demos of SVAR DataGrid for React

-This repository contains the code of [the working examples](https://docs.svar.dev/react/grid/samples/#/base/willow) of [SVAR Grid for React](https://svar.dev/react/datagrid/), a ready-to-use Grid component that is easily integrates with React applications.
+This repository contains the code of [the working examples](https://docs.svar.dev/react/grid/samples/#/base/willow) of [SVAR DataGrid for React](https://svar.dev/react/datagrid/), a ready-to-use table component that is easily integrates with React applications.

-SVAR Grid and its demos are available under the GPLv3 license.
+SVAR DataGrid and its demos are available under the MIT license.

 # Getting Started with Create React App